buccaneerai/note-window-consumer/performance/2023-04-26/OpenWound/i.md

 #### INTRO
-Patient presents with a stab wound in their left arm from an accident while changing the air filter in their furnace.
+Patient presents with a self-inflicted stab wound on the left arm from a screwdriver while changing an air filter in their furnace.

 #### CC
-Stab wound in left arm
+Stab wound on left arm

 #### HPI
-The patient accidentally stabbed themselves in the left arm with a not-so-clean screwdriver while trying to change the air filter in their furnace.
+The patient accidentally stabbed themselves in the left forearm with a screwdriver while attempting to change the air filter in their furnace.
 The incident occurred last night at around 8pm.
-The wound bled a lot, and the patient used alcohol to clean it up.
-The patient's wife suggested they come in for a possible tetanus shot, as they haven't had one in years or even decades.
-The patient applied Neosporin and a bandaid on the wound, and fortunately, they have not experienced any numbness or tingling in their hand.
+The wound bled significantly, and the patient cleaned it with alcohol and applied Neosporin before covering it with a bandaid.
+The patient's wife suggested they come in for a possible tetanus shot, as the patient has not had one in over five years.

 #### ROS
 - neurological: [false] numbness